 In sports counseling sessions, one goal is to identify the poor coping mechanisms that the person is doing.
 Then, these poor coping mechanisms are replaced with healthier habits that promote a better lifestyle and improved mindset.

-Talk About Body Image
+Counseling: Talk About Body Image

-Dealing With Their Eating Disorder
+Dealing With Their Eating Disorders

-When people have inner turmoil, they tend to lose motivation and enjoyment with the things they do.
+When community of people have inner turmoil, they tend to lose motivation and enjoyment with the things they do.
 This is the same for student-athletes.
 Motivation is essential in a student athlete’s life because it gives them the fuel they need to succeed in sports and in life.

 A Sports Motivator